 It didn't help that his on-base percentage dropped 50 points from '08, due largely to the fact that he had only 26 walks, an abysmally low total for a full-time player.
 Also, he seemed to be dogging it on occasion, especially in the field.
 Call it laziness, or call it frustration carried over from his offensive struggles.
 Whatever the cause, the lackadaisical attitude didn't endear him to fans.

-Watching Robbie last year was a tremendously vexing experience.
+Watching Robbie last year was a hot-and-cold experience.
 I've loved the guy since day one.
-Watching him hit is very satisfying not only as a Yankee fan, but as a baseball fan.
+Witnessing his batting prowess is very satisfying not only as a Yankee fan, but as a baseball fan.
 He's got one of the smoothest swings in the game, he hits to the opposite field with unusual frequency, and he can still pull for power.
-Joe Torre took a lot of heat for comparing him to the great Rod Carew at one point in '06, but I just nodded my head.
+But his walk totals and OBP remained low, and he couldn't hit with men on base.

-At his best, he seemed like a lithe hitting machine who covered the entire plate and coordinated his flexible rhythm to the pitcher's style.
-He was all over the ball, as though he had a sixth sense that enabled him to anticipate the location and speed of every fastball, curve, slider, or change.
+At his best, he seems like a lithe hitting machine who covers the entire plate and coordinates his flexible rhythm to the pitcher's style.
+He's all over the ball, as though he has a sixth sense that enables him to anticipate the location and speed of every fastball, curve, slider, or change.
 An instinctual pitcher's nightmare, and a very difficult out.
-Only patience kept him from being a truly great hitter, and that weakness was glaringly showcased in his low walk total.
+The only thing keep him from true greatness is difficulty hitting under pressure.
+That weakness was glaringly showcased by his .207 average with men in scoring position.

 To come back to Earth for a brief moment, it's obviously too early to tell what the season will bring.
-But watching Cano through the spring and the Orioles series, it's evident that he's taken the next step.
-The walks are a godsend, and if he can maintain the patience, his on-base percentage and average will shoot to the moon.
+But watching Cano through the spring and the Boston series, it's beyond obvious that he's taken the next step.
+He already has 3 RBI, 2 of them with RISP.
+That means he's on pace to drive in 162 runners, which is high.
+And if he can maintain the patience and calm, his on-base percentage and average will shoot to the moon.
 So far, he looks phenomenal.
 Dynamic, even.
 They invented the term 'locked in' for performances like this.
 Every at-bat brings the humming anticipation of something great.
-This is when it really pays to be a fan- we're blessed with that rarefied brand of excited optimism each time he steps to the plate.
+This is when it really pays to be a fan- we're blessed with a rarefied brand of optimism and excitement each time he steps to the plate.
 It's a far cry from our usual stance, cynical and wary, designed to preserve the remnants of a tenuous sanity.